Peter Finch: What the Critics Say

 Grahame Davies, (on Real Cardiff), New Welsh Review

 • The man is like Alka-Seltzer.
-His words (and sounds) fly at you and fizz in your face.....Breathless and manic with dramatic pedigree, and funnnier than most stand-ups, Finch's 'intros' had the audience howling at every turn.
+His words (and sounds) fly at you and fizz in your face.....Breathless and manic with dramatic pedigree, and funnier than most stand-ups, Finch's 'intros' had the audience howling at every turn.

 John Elcock, (on a last Thursday performance at the Dylan Thomas Centre in Swansea), Roundyhouse.

-• His diglossic satire on Welsh icons of national identity erupts with energy in the use of Welsh and English idiom in the same phrase: 'rudin wedi dysgu hen ddigon ol'moldering / Welsh Saunders Mabinignog crap'.
+• His diglossic satire on Welsh icons of national identity erupts with energy in the use of Welsh and English idiom in the same phrase: 'rudin wedi dysgu hen ddigon ol'moldering / Welsh Saunders Mabinognog crap'.

 Kirsti Bohata, Postcolonialism Revisited, Welsh Writing In English, University of Wales Press 2004